minhducsun2002/boomer/README.md

 Currently, the bot provides data for two games: __Fate/Grand Order__ and __osu!__, through a number of commands.

-This README will not cover how to use those commands, they can be obtained by calling the `help` command.
+This README will not cover how to use them - call the `help` command.

 ### Prerequisites
 - Node.js v14.8.0.
 I don't test with anything after 14.8.0 yet, feel free to try.